jodhsinghnahal/BlindVision/README.md

 **Double tap** (anywhere below the canvas/keyboard except delete button) to switch between keyboard and drawing (For Image Chat Mode and Chat Mode)

 **Desktop:** uses webcam. **Mobile:** uses rear-facing camera.
-On mobile must click on any button or canvas on the screen after switching modes to allow for speech.
+On mobile you must click on any button or canvas on the screen after switching modes to allow for speech.

 ### Login ###